-According to World Health Organization (WHO) 3.6 % of the population of the entire world is affected by anxiety disorder.
+According to World Health Organization (WHO), 3.6 % of the population of the entire world is affected by an anxiety disorder.

 What is it?

-Anxiety is the body natural response to stress, a normal part of life.
-For example, you may have felt anxious before a job interview, a public speech or taking a test.
+Anxiety is the body's natural response to stress, a normal part of life.
+For example, you may have felt anxious before a job interview, a public speech, or taking a test.

 In the short term, anxiety increases your heart rate and breathing, concentrating blood flow to your brain, where you need it.
-It’s your body response in order to prepare yourself to face a challenging situation.
+It’s your body's response to prepare yourself to face a challenging situation.
 It can be a positive stimulus and motivation to enhance the performance until it doesn’t interfere with your life.

 But what happens when it gets too intense?

 When it gets excessive and persistent (more than six months), anxiety can have a devastating effect on your physical and mental health.

 It can happen at every stage of life, but it mainly occurs around the 40s and affects more women than men.

 They may vary according to the person, but the main symptoms are usually: palpitations, sweating, trembling, shaking, shortness of breath, chest pain, nausea, fear of losing control, specific phobias, hot flushes, compulsions.

 It can also manifest as somatic symptoms like IBS, Fibromyalgia, Chronic Fatigue, excessive blushing.